AI Generated Video Production and the Question of Authenticity

 The word avatar comes from a specific concept in Hinduism, where an “avatar” is a manifestation of a deity in bodily form.
 Our photorealistic avatars are not manifestations of deities but they are representations or manifestations of entities, in this case human beings created digitally.

 In my opinion the best and most honest use of these avatars is to present information in a form that is easier for actual humans to consume.
 You could read the information but many people (myself included) prefer to have an audio visual experience.
 Actually the important part for me is the audio.
 The image of another human in many cases makes the experience more enjoyable than a disembodied voice, a cartoon avatar or static powerpoint style slide show.
 But making that happen with actual people can be costly and time consuming.
-The intention of an AI avatar should not be to “trick” the viewer but rather to enhance their experience.

 Humanity has long been intrigued by the notion of robots or Disney style animatronic humanoids as a way to entertain and share information.
 Well, the digital version is much more flexible, has far fewer moving parts and is at this moment much more accessible to assist us with some communications tasks in a much less complicated and affordable way than using flesh and blood humans.